jimbas/bci-interview/README.md

 ## Files Created

-These are files (or directories) that I created (not available on the original source)
+These are files (or directories) that I created (doesn't exist on the original source)

 - dags, logs, plugins (directory)
 - dags/bci_interview_dag.py